SoftUni-Internal/interactive-content/EN/02-Function-Context/05-internal-object-properties.md

 Both **freeze** and **seal** deal with the object's immutability.

-In the case of `Object.freeze()` we cannot assign new values to the properties and with `Object.seal()` we cannot add new properties or remove existing properties but you can assign new values to them.
+When using `Object.freeze()` new values cannot be assigned to the properties.

+`Object.seal()` makes it so that new properties cannot be added and existing properties cannot be removed, but you can assign new values to them.

-In any case, if you have a property that is also an object, only its reference cannot be changed, but the value can even if it is **non-writable**.
+In any case, if you have a property that is also an object, only its reference cannot be changed, but the value can, even if it is **non-writable**.

-To prevent this we can also **freeze** the object property and then the value inside it will not be writable.
+To prevent this, we can also **freeze** the object property and then the value inside it will not be writable.

 [/slide]

-[slide]
+[slide hideTitle]

 # Problem: Person
 [code-task title="Problem: Person" taskId="js-advanced-function-context-lab-Person" executionType="tests-execution" executionStrategy="javascript-code" requiresInput]
 [code-editor language=javascript]